 The reinsurance arrangements include excess and catastrophe coverage.
 These arrangements are designed to mitigate the impact of any significant losses to a more manageable level.
-The Syndicate models various loss scenarios and also runs specific realistic disaster scenarios (RDS) in accordance with Lloyd's franchise guidelines to enable it to monitor the exposure at a gross and net level.
+The Syndicate models various loss scenarios and also runs specific realistic disaster scenarios ("RDS") in accordance with Lloyd's franchise guidelines to enable it to monitor the exposure at a gross and net level.

-Based on the July 2018 Lloyd's RDS submission using version 17 of RMS, the largest RDS on both a gross and net basis was \$52.4m gross / \$2.1m net of reinsurance recoveries and reinstatement costs.
-This was for an Aviation collision.
+Based on the July 2019 Lloyd's RDS submission using version 17 of RMS, the largest RDS on both a gross and net basis was \$73.3m gross / \$10.9m net of reinsurance recoveries and reinstatement costs.
+This was for an offshore mobile platform explosion cyber event [note that these numbers are not audited].